How to Remove Trojan Horse Virus from Mac

 Trojan horses are a common way for malware to infect Macs and other computers.
 If you get a Trojan virus on your Mac, it can wreak all kinds of havoc.
 Depending on what kind of payload they come with, Trojans can slow down your computer, steal files, take control of your machine to send out spam emails, install ransomware, and more.

-Naturally, the sooner you remove Trojans from your Mac, the better.
+Naturally, the sooner you detect and remove Trojan virus from your Mac, the better.
 The less time you’re infected, the less damage this malware can do.
 In this guide, we’ll look at how to tell if you’re carrying a Trojan, how to get rid of it, and how to prevent future infections.

 Before we start